SeLite/SeLite.github.io/Settings.md

     * different to HTML, and not of much use (unless you create visual extensions of Firefox)
     * difficult to debug
     * not well documented (some features)
-  * from test developer's perspective, making extension(s) configurable is a not as productive/motivating as creating extensions themselves
+  * from [script] developer's perspective, making extension(s) configurable is a not as productive/motivating as creating extensions themselves

 # Functionality #
 It adds API and GUI which